TimeSeriesScalerMeanVariance#

-Scaler for time series.
-Scales time series so that their mean (resp. standard deviation) in each dimension is mu (resp. std).
+Scaler for time series datasets.
+When per_timeseries is False, scales features based on computation led on the fitted data, so that their mean (resp. standard deviation) in given dimensions is mu (resp. std).
+The transformation is stateless otherwise, dealing with each timeseries individually.

 Parameters: